-Picking the right racking or shelving solutions for your specific operations can be a lengthy process and one that should be carried out with a credentialed racking or shelving manufacturing partner.
+Picking the right racking or shelving solutions for your specific operations can be a lengthy process.
+Carry out an evaluation with a credentialed racking or shelving manufacturing partner.

 Having a good understanding of what systems and options are available is a smart starting place.
 While both products, by definition, are material handling structures with similar purposes, racking and shelving differ in characteristics.
 One An important concept to understand when choosing between racking and shelving is knowing the difference between these two storage solution types.